 Rules and limitations

-:root {}block is parsed. - SCSS-only features (variables,
+:root,:where(html),@theme) are parsed. - SCSS-only features (variables,

 @mixin,@include, nesting) are not interpreted.
 Only CSS custom property lines (--name: value;) are extracted. - Remote